nexx512/node-vcontrol/README.md

 await vControl.close()
 ```

-I experienced that vcontrold block command execution if there are multiple open connections.
+I experienced that vcontrold blocks command execution if there are multiple open connections.
 It might be a good practice to close the connection when the command finished.